-As customers’ expectations change in response to the great experiences they’re having with their favorite consumer brands, B2B businesses have the opportunity to capitalize on what’s working in that space and put their own spin on it.
+As customers’ expectations change in response to the great experiences they’re having with their favourite consumer brands, B2B businesses have the opportunity to capitalise on what’s working in that space and put their own spin on it.
 The biggest area of opportunity is in building excellent customer experiences.

-The answer is simple: Customers expect seamless, personalized experiences across every digital channel and in every stage of the buying lifecycle.
-According to the Salesforce State of Marketing Report
+The answer is simple: Customers expect seamless, personalised experiences across every digital channel and in every stage of the buying lifecycle.
+According to the State of the Connected Customer report

-- personalize messaging and offers based on an in-depth understanding of their unique needs and pain points
+- personalise messaging and offers based on an in-depth understanding of their unique needs and pain points

-- Make it easy to engage at any time, on any channel, and empathize with what they may be going through personally due to what’s happening in the world
+- Make it easy to engage at any time, on any channel, and empathise with what they may be going through personally due to what’s happening in the world

 - anticipate their future needs